majestic polar bear ice sculpture design

 Well, when I get a bigger CNC machine, I would try this sculpture on it.
 My current gantry is too short though.
 But soon…

-Ok, maybe not that soon since I’m pretty happy with my CNC.
-But, how about eventually?
+Ok, maybe not that soon since I’m pretty happy with my little CNC.
+How about eventually?

 for more info and some guidelines